youzan/zent/packages/zent/src/popover/README_en-US.md

 #### Position.create

-the factory function, receiving a function as parameter, is used to customize position
+The factory function, receiving a function as parameter, is used to customize position

 ```jsx
 // a bounding box is an object with these fields: {top, left, right, bottom, width, height}